ucsd-cse15l-w24/ucsd-cse15l-w24.github.io/src/week2/index.md

 [https://sal.ucsd.edu/](https://sal.ucsd.edu/)

+**If you are previewing this document before your lab, please note that your account may not be set up yet.**

 Once you have the username (which should look like `cs15lwi24XXX` with the `XXX` different for each student), you can reset just your course-specific password at the following link:

  [https://password.ucsd.edu/](https://password.ucsd.edu/)